qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * Post moderner computing should not be a history project.
 * Should an embedded control+A keyword for automatic registration with a search?
 So that all planet wide might find it reprocessed through a meaning filter to become relevantly formatted even before the vanity of waiting for a publication commit beyond the control+A inserted as a literal character?
 * To embed?
 To escape the non literal hotkey mode and enter placer mode.
 It would need an escape that could never be placed and does explain the control+[ and the go back to literal hotkey mode control+].
+* And the `unplacable` in the knowledge it could be placed without consequence apart from its between became.
+And the dreams were so big and the future so far.